jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 If we look into the equation, we realize the gradient

 $$
+y = x_{i}
+$$

+$$
 \frac{\partial y}{\partial c_i}   = i  x^{i-1}
 $$

-can be very steep which can suffer from the learning rate problem discussed before.
-The cost here escalate very high which takes many more iterations to undo.
-For example, from iteration 10,000 to 11,000, the coefficient for $$ x^5 $$ only change from -0.000038 to -0.000021 but the cost jump from 82 to 34,312.
+can be very steep which cause the learning rate problem discussed before.
+The cost here escalates very high which takes many iterations to undo.
+For example, from iteration 10,000 to 11,000, the coefficient for $$ x^5 $$ changes from -0.000038 to -0.000021 but the cost jumps from 82 to 34,312.

 ```
 Iteration 10000 [82.128486144319155,